The goal of this codelab is to trigger a Spinnaker pipeline with a Pub/Sub message from GCS upon upload of a tarball.

 gsutil notification create -t $TOPIC_NAME -f json $BUCKET_NAME.

 Create a pull subscription:

-gcloud beta pubsub subscriptions create $SUBSCRIPTION_NAME --topic $TOPIC_NAME.
+gcloud pubsub subscriptions create $SUBSCRIPTION_NAME --topic $TOPIC_NAME.

 Configure and deploy your Spinnaker instance